Loserville

 Loserville is a musical with music and lyrics by James Bourne and Elliot Davis, originally created for Youth Music Theatre UK.
 The story is based on an album, Welcome to Loserville from Bourne's second band, Son of Dork.

-Loserville was performed in America for the first time in 2017, but performed for the first time in the US professionally in its east coast premiere at Fredericketowne Players in 2020.
+Loserville was first performed at South Hill Park Arts Centre in Bracknell by Youth Music Theatre UK in 2009.
+It then played at the West Yorkshire Playhouse in mid-2012 before opening at the Garrick Theatre in the West End later the same year.